The Card Guessing Game: A generating function approach: One-time Riffle Shuffle

 \section{One-time Riffle Shuffle}

-In this section, we first give a refresher on the optimal guessing strategy for one-time riffle shuffle \cite{L}.
-Letting $X_n$ be a random variable representing the number of correct guesses for the $n$-card deck, we define the generating function to keep track of the distribution of $X_n$.
-A unified procedure to compute the $r$th factorial moment is then proposed through a recursive formula.
+Letting $X_n$ be a random variable representing the number of correct guesses for the $n$-card deck, we define the generating function to keep track of the distribution of $X_n$ in this section.
+A unified procedure to compute the $r$th factorial moment is subsequently proposed through a recursive formula.
 Finally, the moments of the distribution are used to summarize the asymptotic distribution of $X_n$ concluding our investigation for the 1-shuffle case.